-$189 and $200 Windows Gimmick (SCAM)
+$189 and $200 New Vinyl Windows Gimmick (SCAM)

-These restrictions work so that most clients CANNOT get windows for $200, because they will need bigger unit than is included in this price.
+Moreover, there are other VERY serious restrictions on what you actually get for this advertised price.
+These restrictions work so that most clients CANNOT get windows for $200, because they will need a bigger unit than is included in this price.

-- Window Insulation
+- Window insulation

 - Wrapping of exterior frame

-- Window Stops
+- Window stops

 - Low E / Argon

-- Welded Frame / Sashes
+- Welded frame / sashes

 Bottom line – most homeowners will not get for the advertised $200 price.

 If you go to any Alside location, there is a windows catalog available, which includes LIST PRICES for all windows, options and accessories.
 Contractors get their OWN prices, which are much lower than a list price – typically a percentage off list.

 Here is how much you will pay to install new replacement windows, how much each window costs and how much your contractor is paying SUB-contractors (if subs are involved):